davide-sagona/ai-models-catalog-api/README.md

 The service is free to use, including for commercial purposes.
 Requests are unlimited, but avoid making too many in a short time: you have a credit of 100 requests, which replenishes at a rate of 1 request per second.
 To increase the limits and remove the attribution requirement (which is mandatory in public projects), contact me at: d.sagona.20@gmail.com

+## Notes
+At the moment, OpenAI models list doesn't include "Premium" Tier's models, but I'm working on it.